ClickHouse/ClickHouse/docs/en/engines/database-engines/replicated.md

 # [experimental] Replicated {#replicated}

 Supports replication of metadata via DDL log being written to ZooKeeper and executed on all of the replicas for a given database.
 One Clickhouse server can have multiple replicated databases running and updating at the same time.
+But there can't be multiple replicas of the same replicated database.

 ## Creating a Database {#creating-a-database}
 ``` sql